tableau/hyper-db/website/docs/guides/hyper_file/geodata.md

 ## Overview of inserting geospatial data into a hyper file

 The basic process for adding geospatial data involves defining your inputs to Hyper APIs inserter and specifying how to convert the text strings to the `tableau.tabgeography` type using Hyper SQL expressions.
-Hyper APIs inserter pushes the expression down to Hyper to convert text string to geospatial data on the fly during insertion.
+Hyper APIs inserter pushes the expression down to Hyper to convert a text string to geospatial data on the fly during insertion.

 When you add the text strings into the Hyper file, the text must be in the Well-known text (WKT) format for geospatial data.
 The WKT format is defined by the Open GIS Consortium, Inc, in the [*OpenGIS Simple Features Specification For SQL*](https://www.opengeospatial.org/standards/sfa).
 The types include **Point**, **MultiPoint**, **LineString**, **MultiLineString**, **Polygon**, and **MultiPolygon**.